tsalo/ReproBrainChart.github.io/docs/get_data.md

 #### Getting data

 That command probably finished a lot faster than you were expecting: PNC FreeSurfer has 1592 subjects in it!
 But this is normal for `DataLad`.
+(Note that cloning the processed functional data (i.e., `CPAC` files) will take longer as `CPAC` functional outputs include more files compared to `FreeSurfer`.)
 You will see a `PNC_FreeSurfer` directory that you can look around in and see all the files you might want to copy to your workspace.

 For example, let's take a look at the data we might want from one of the PNC subjects: